The Vermont Statutes Online

 § 1351.
 Board of Medical Practice

-(a) A State Board of Medical Practice is created.
+(a) The Board of Medical Practice is created.
 The Board shall be composed of 17 members, nine of whom shall be licensed physicians, one of whom shall be a physician assistant licensed pursuant to chapter 31 of this title, one of whom shall be a podiatrist licensed pursuant to chapter 7 of this title, and six of whom shall be persons not associated with the medical field.
 The Governor, with the advice and consent of the Senate, shall appoint the members of the Board.
 Appointments shall be for a term of five years, except that a vacancy occurring during a term shall be filled by an appointment by the Governor for the unexpired term.
-No member shall be appointed to more than two consecutive full terms, but a member appointed for less than a full term (originally or to fill a vacancy) may serve two full terms in addition to such part of a full term, and a former member shall again be eligible for appointment after a lapse of one or more years.
+No member shall be appointed to more than two consecutive full terms, but a member appointed for less than a full term, originally or to fill a vacancy, may serve two full terms in addition to such part of a full term, and a former member shall again be eligible for appointment after a lapse of one or more years.
 Any member of the Board may be removed by the Governor at any time.
 The Board shall elect from its members a chair, vice chair, and secretary who shall serve for one year and until their successors are appointed and qualified.
 The Board shall meet upon the call of the Chair or the Commissioner of Health, or at such other times and places as the Board may determine.
-Except as provided in section 1360 of this title, nine members of the Board shall constitute a quorum for the transaction of business.
-The affirmative vote of the majority of the members present shall be required to carry any motion or resolution, to adopt any rule, to pass any measure, or to authorize any decision or order of the Board.
+Except as otherwise provided in sections 1372, 1373, and 1374 of this title, nine members of the Board shall constitute a quorum for the transaction of business.
+The affirmative vote of the majority of the members present and voting shall be required to carry any motion or resolution, to adopt any rule, to pass any measure, or to authorize any decision or order of the Board.

 (b) In the performance of their duties, members of the Board shall be paid a per diem and their actual and necessary expenses as provided by 32 V.S.A. § 1010(b).